F300 FAQs

 Is there catering available?

 Catering at the start is more limited.
-There is a cafe and small shop and a wood-fired pizza wagon next to the registration venue, but opening times at the cafe are limited
+There is a small shop that closes at approx 18:00hrs and we have arranged for a wood-fired pizza wagon next to the registration venue.

 At the finish

-We have arranged for a minimum of 2 catering vehicles to be at the finish to greet you when you arrive with hot food available.
-These catering services will also be delivering your brunch meal on Sunday morning at 09:30 am.
-So breakfast to buy earlier than this is difficult – yet we are working closely with the owners to see if there is anything they can do to support.
+We have arranged for a minimum of 2 catering vehicles and a bar to be at the finish to greet you when you arrive with hot food and chilled drinks available.
+These catering services will also be delivering your brunch meal on Sunday morning at 09:30 hrs.